Internal Management System and Key Performance Indicators

 The Volkswagen Group’s performance and success can be measured using both financial and nonfinancial key performance indicators.
 The following starts by describing the internal management process, and then explains the Volkswagen Group’s core performance indicators.

 INTERNAL MANAGEMENT PROCESS IN THE VOLKSWAGEN GROUP

 The starting point for the Volkswagen Group’s internal management is the medium-term planning conducted once a year.
-This covers a period of five years and forms the core of our operational planning.
-It is used to formulate and check the requirements for realizing strategic projects designed to meet Group targets in technical and economic terms – and particularly in relation to earnings and liquidity effects.
+This generally covers a period of five years and forms the core of our operational planning.
+It is used to formulate and check the requirements for realizing strategic projects designed to meet Group targets in both technical and economic terms – and particularly in relation to earnings and liquidity effects.
 In addition, it is used to coordinate all business areas with respect to the strategic action areas concerned: functions/processes, products and markets.

 When planning the Company’s future, the individual planning components are determined on the basis of the timescale involved:

 - The long-term unit sales plan, which sets out market and segment growth and then derives the Volkswagen Group’s delivery volumes from them.

 - The product program as the strategic, long-term factor determining corporate policy.

 - Capacity and utilization planning for the individual locations.

 The coordinated results of the upstream planning processes are used as the basis for the medium-term financial planning: the Group’s financial planning, including the brands and business fields, comprises the income statement, cash flow and balance sheet planning, profitability and liquidity, as well as the upfront investments needed for alternative products and the implementation of strategic options.

 The first year of the medium-term planning period is then fixed and a budget drawn up for the individual months.
 This is planned in detail down to the level of the operating cost centers.